Applying for a Digital Media Services Position

 The following student worker positions are available in Digital Media Services:

-A Digital Media Advisor position includes the following responsibilities:
+The Digital Media Advisor position includes the following responsibilities:

 Our student workers are expected to be highly motivated individuals with strong communication skills (both written and verbal).
 Students that have been successful in our student worker roles have: